stac47/stac47.github.io/_posts/2022-07-03-git-revert-rebase.markdown

 * 71eb869 m1
 ```

-We can see what git did behinf the scene:
+We can see what git did behind the scene:

 ```sh
 % git reflog